krawaller/old-blog-backup/_source/files/posts/jasminetestingpattern.md

 *    **tests:** a JSON object defining our tests
 *    **I:** an optional instance of [ImmutableJS](https://facebook.github.io/immutable-js/), more on this later

 As you saw in the example, the keys in the `tests` literal are string representations of the signature for the methods we are testing.
-The names must match the actual methods on the literal, and the parameter names are then reused inside the test spec for providing various test values to them.

-Apart from parameters each test also contains an `expected` key which holds the return value we will match for, and an optional `description` which will be used for the `it` call.
+Here are the possible keys for the test spec:

+*    **expected:** The value we want the tested method to return
+*    **description:** An optional short description used for the `it` call.
 If not provided a generic string is used.
+*    **&lt;parameter&gt;:** By using the same parameter names you put in the signature you can provide values for the various arguments

 ### Testing context method usage